-Opioid abuse and addiction are some of the most serious problems facing Veterans today.
-Some Veterans may begin opioid use by way of prescriptions in order to manage service-related chronic pain.
+Opioid abuse and addiction are some of the most serious problems facing Veterans and First Responders today.
+Some Veterans and First Responders may begin opioid use by way of prescriptions in order to manage service-related chronic pain.
 Others may turn to it as a way to cope with issues like depression, anxiety, and PTSD.
-No matter what leads a Veteran to use or abuse opioids, the risks are the same; studies have found that they are twice as likely as civilians to end up suffering from an opioid-related overdose.
-At Sunrise Veterans Health, our medication-assisted treatment program has been specially tailored to suit the unique needs of the men and women who have served our country.
+No matter what leads a Veteran or First Responder to use or abuse opioids, the risks are the same; studies have found that they are twice as likely as civilians to end up suffering from an opioid-related overdose.
+At Sunrise Rehab and Recovery, our medication-assisted treatment program has been specially tailored to suit the unique needs of the men and women who have served our country.

-Why are Veterans More Likely to Abuse Opioids?
+Why are Veterans and First Responders More Likely to Abuse Opioids?

-Numerous studies have found that Veterans are more likely than civilians to abuse opioids and to become addicted.
-Not all Veterans will experience addiction.
+Numerous studies have found that Veterans and First Responders are more likely than civilians to abuse opioids and to become addicted.
+Not all Veterans and First Responders will experience addiction.
 However, there are some things that can make them more likely to end up with this condition.
 These include:

 Being Involved in Combat